oKatanaaa/CudaCythonSamples/README.md

 generate CUDA capable python extensions.

 The repository is organized as follows:
-- **vector_addiction** (Lab1)
+- **vector_addiction**
+  - A simple CUDA program that adds two vectors.
       - The most basic example of CUDA.
 - **matrix_mul** (Lab2)
+  - A simple CUBLAS program that multiplies two square matrices.
     - Uses CUBLAS for matrix multiplication.
 - **dotproduct**
+  - An implementation of dot product (or scalar product) in CUDA.
     - Uses shared memory for partial reduction.
 - **raytracing**
+  - A very simple implementation of raytracing with randomly generated spheres.
+No lighting, reflections, etc.
-  - Uses constant memory for accelerating the access to a list of objects that never changes.
+    - Uses constant memory for accelerating access to a list of objects that never changes.
+- **heat_transfer**
+  - A simple (physically inaccurate) example of heat transfer in a grid.
+    - Uses texture memory for accelerating access to spatially neighboring pixels.

+Yes, every code sample here is something simple!

 ## How to run the project